Skip to Main Content

 • Federal Graduate PLUS Loan - More information and the link to apply for this loan are available at studentaid.gov/plus-app/grad/landing.

 • Private Loans - Students can apply for a loan through a private lender.
 Funding may be secured up to the cost of attendance minus all other financial assistance received by the student.
 Interest rates, loan terms and conditions vary.
-Students may start their search for a private educational loan lender by visiting here This is not a full list of possible lenders, but is a great place to start your search.
+Students may start their search for a private educational loan lender by visiting ashland.edu/loans.
+The loan comparison lists on our website do not reflect a full list of possible lenders, but is a great place to start your private loan search.

 Financial Aid Refund Repayment Policy